marinov98/MarinMacs/emacs_config/README.md

 # What my .emacs file consists of (currently)

+# IMPORTANT: The test folder contains my an init.el and marinit.org which is the new way I run my emacs!
+# TODO: Implement all the packages using use-package

 ## Note before beginning
 - Any errors you get can be googled and every package can also be checked online